ThinkDataEd/curriculum/docs/unit4/lesson8.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    When predicting values of a variable *y* - and if *y* is linearly associated with *x* - then we can get improved predictions by using our knowledge about *x*.
+    When predicting values of a variable *y*, and if *y* is linearly associated with *x*, then we can get improved predictions by using our knowledge about *x*.
 For every value of *x*, find the mean of the *y* values for that value of *x*.
 If the resulting mean follows a trend, we can model this trend to generalize to unseen values of *x*.

 ###**Lesson:**